 The homepage is not the only page with a headline that needs to convert well.
 Your signup pages, pricing pages, and about pages can also play a big role in getting people to stick around or sign up for your product.

-For example, Highrise increased their conversions 30% simply by changing the headline on their pricing page.
+For example, Highrise increased their conversions by 30% simply by changing the headline on their pricing page.

 Optimizing Supporting Copy